Fabbby/deep_detection_plugin/README.md

     ant install

-Now Restart JOSM and activate the areaselector plugin in your preferences.
-Under Tools you should now see a new Tool called "Area Selector".
+Now Restart JOSM and activate the "deep_detection" plugin in your preferences.
+Under Tools you should now see a new "More Tool" called "deep_detection".
-    Autoren: Fabian Frings und Stefan Berger

 ## License

-GPL v3
-Its a modifikation of the Area_Selector_Plugin
+Its a modifikation of the Area_Selector-Plugin ->https://github.com/JOSM/areaselector Some methods from aleaselctor were refractoring and modify.

-Fabian Frings und Stefan Berger
+This plugin was developed by Fabian Frings und Stefan Berger

+This software is licensed under GPL v3
     * Plugin author and contact email address.

     * The license for your plugin source code.
 If you have no special preferences,